gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 their bodies with all honors.
 We'll make a gift of them for the ambassador."

 "Your Grace."
 Soft steps receded.
 What had that all been about?
 Nothing to do with me, whatever it was.
-Madwomen and Bantangui taking poison---that was someone else's story.
+Madwomen and Bantangui taking poison—that was someone else's story.

 The emir sat brooding on his throne.
 One tiddle tum tum, two tiddle tum tum…